revgizmo/zoomstudentengagement_cursor/AUDIT_LOG.md

 - Achieved single source of truth for issue tracking
 - Clear path to CRAN submission established through organized GitHub issues

+### [2024-06-12]
+- Resolved load_roster parameter mismatch in example/test.
+Function now returns empty tibble if file does not exist.
+Test updated.
+All tests/examples pass.

 ---

 Refer to the [Master Tracking Issue #15](https://github.com/revgizmo/zoomstudentengagement_cursor/issues/15) for the audit checklist and sub-issues.